RuiRomano/workshops-pbinextstep2025/labs/lab2/lab2.md

 ### Steps

 1. Open `Sales.pbip` in **Power BI Desktop**.
-2. Using **TMDL view** script the table `Sales` and rename the script tab to `Sales_Script`
+2. Open **TMDL view**, drag the table `Sales` to the code editor and rename the script tab to `Sales_Script`.
-3. Save your PBIP
+3. Save your PBIP.
-4. Open **Visual Studio Code** and the PBIP folder
+4. Open the PBIP folder with **Visual Studio Code**.
-5. Navigate to the TMDL script file `Sales.SemanticModel/TMDLScripts/Sales_Script.tmdl`
+5. Navigate to the TMDL script file `Sales.SemanticModel/TMDLScripts/Sales_Script.tmdl`.
 6. Open [**GitHub Copilot chat**](https://docs.github.com/en/copilot/how-tos/use-chat/use-chat-in-ide) by clicking the Copilot icon next to the search bar or pressing `CTRL+SHIFT+I`
     ![githubcopilot-open](resources/img/githubcopilot-open.png)
 7. Ensure the mode is set to **Edit** to ensure that Copilot only edits the opened file.
    ![githubcopilot-editmode](resources/img/githubcopilot-editmode.png)
 8. Type `set descriptions on all columns and measures` and execute.
    ![copilot-description-chat](resources/img/copilot-description-chat.png)
 9.  **GitHub Copilot** may produce inaccurate or entirely incorrect TMDL scripts - such as the example below.
 This behavior is expected, as current Large Language Models (LLMs) do not yet fully understand the semantics of TMDL and its scripting language.

     ![copilot-description-badoutput](resources/img/copilot-description-badoutput.png)

-10. Undo or don't accept **Copilot** changes to go back to the original version of the script.
+10. Click **Undo** to discard **GitHub Copilot** changes and go back to the original version of the script.
-11. Copy the file [`resources/copilot-instructions.md`](resources/copilot-instructions.md) into the `.github` directory within your PBIP folder.
+11. Copy the file [`resources/copilot-instructions.md`](resources/copilot-instructions.md) into the `.github/` directory within your PBIP folder.

     ```text
-    PBIP/
+    Lab2/
     ├── .github/
     |   └── copilot-instructions.md
     ├── Sales.Report/